 How long can Pu'er be aged?

-A good quality raw Pu'er can improve for thirty to fifty years, or even more if the storage conditions are met.
+A good quality raw Pu'er can improve for thirty to fifty years, or even longer, if stored under the right conditions.
 Fermented Pu'er has a shorter window—ten to twenty years—after which it reaches a plateau.
-In all cases, the quality of the initial leaves and storage matter more than the duration.
+In all cases, the initial quality of the leaves and storage conditions matter more than duration.

 How to store Pu'er at home?